ZakiOmer22/pro_c_uo_1/README.md

 }
 ```

-This example shows the usage of a `while` loop.
-The loop will run as long as the condition `number <= 5` is true, and in each iteration, it increments `number` by 1.
+This example demonstrates a `while` loop where the loop runs as long as the condition `number <= 5` is true.

+---

 ### Example 2: `do-while` Loop